We run an ever-increasing number of special services, some by doctors, some by nurses, some by both and some by our pharmacist. Currently we provide:-

 These services enable us to perform investigative and therapeutic procedures at The Medical Centre thus bypassing the hospital waiting lists.
 Appointments are by doctor's referral only and you can expect to be seen within six weeks.

 If you are diagnosed as having high blood pressure, your care will be delivered by our pharmacist.
 She will check your blood pressure, medication and give lifestyle advice.
-Blood tests will be done in advance of your appointment if necessary - you will be advised on this.
+Blood tests will be done in advance of your appointment and you will be given the results during your annual review.

-This service will look at ear problems, wax removal or treatment of infections.
-Your doctor or practice nurse can refer you.
+This service will look at ear problems, wax removal and/or treatment of infections.

-This service will look after your wellbeing if you suffer from angina or have had a heart attack.
+This service will look after your wellbeing if you suffer from angina or have a history of heart problems.
 Checks will be made to see how you are progressing by using blood tests, ECG, blood pressure etc and giving you lifestyle advice.
 You will receive a letter inviting you to this service.

 This service is for the continuous care of patients with asthma/COPD and is run by our specially trained nurse and pharmacist.
 Your use of inhalers, peak flow and treatment will be monitored through this.
 The clinic is by referral in the first instance.
 Your follow-up care will be agreed at your first visit.